shellmage/CTFwriteups/HackINI2k23/write_what_where/README.md

 # TL;DR

-Technically we can exploit this vuln to overwrite some function code in the code segment with our own shellcode,<br>
-but what i did was:<br>
 1 Overwrite the RBP pointer using the format-string, to make it point to the menu function in the code segment<br>
 2 Use the get_name function to overwrite the menu function code in the code segment with our shellcode.<br>
 3 When the menu function gets executed in the next loop iteration, a shell will be poped instead :)<br>